Lactoperoxidase: Cosmetics

+Medicine

+Activators

+Iodine supplementation has been proposed as a low-cost way to increase the activity of LPO to prevent or reduce the severity of respiratory diseases.
+All existing studies on this topic are either preclinical (animal) or observational.

 Oral care

 A lactoperoxidase system is claimed to be appropriate for the treatment of gingivitis and paradentosis.
 Lactoperoxidase has been used in toothpaste or a mouthrinse to reduce oral bacteria and consequently the acid produced by those bacteria.